Mini-class

 Specifically, if we only look at the gradient term contributed by KL penalty when “maximizing $J$” (the penalty term carries a negative sign in $J$, so the ascent direction naturally carries $-\beta$):

-• KL in Loss (low-variance implementation): $-\beta \cdot \rho s_\theta k_1$
+• Loss implementation (low-variance form): $-\beta \cdot \rho s_\theta k_1$

-• KL in Reward ($k_1$ in reward): $\rho s_\theta \cdot (-\beta k_1) = -\beta \cdot \rho s_\theta k_1$
+• Reward-shaping implementation ($k_1$ in reward): $\rho s_\theta \cdot (-\beta k_1) = -\beta \cdot \rho s_\theta k_1$

 Where the Two Implementations Still Differ